-JURE 412 (Moot Court)
+• JURE 412 (Moot Court)

-This module is only offered in the full-time programme.
-No telematic students may register for it.
 The number of students who are allowed to register for the module is limited to 60.

 RERP 211 and RERP 221 (Legal Accounting)

 A student who registers for RERP 211 and RERP 221 must pass the relevant module in both semesters plus any other elective module (first or second semester) offered by the Faculty of Law in the third year.